Neuropathology-Giessen/MOTH/README.md

 # For development
-after cloning the repository create a `VSCode Dev Container` with the DevDockerfile.
+after cloning the repository create a `VSCode Dev Container` with the `DevDockerfile`.
 In the Container, open the repository and follow the steps below:

 ```bash